saratkr/Py-Flask-API-Server/readme.md

 users.db is included, which have ~12 entries.
 If ever you need to clean/clear the DB and re-create, follow the below:

- 1. cd C:\code\Py-Flask-API-Server Activate the virtual env, e.g.
+ 1. cd C:\code\Py-Flask-API-Server
- 1. C:\code\Py-Flask-API-Server>apiserveenv\Scripts\activate cd
+ 1. Activate the virtual env, e.g. C:\code\Py-Flask-API-Server>apiserveenv\Scripts\activate
- 1. C:\code\Py-Flask-API-Server\src run the command: python buildb.py
+ 1. Run the command  from inside src: e.g. C:\code\Py-Flask-API-Server\src>python buildb.py